Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 In June 2016, the National Highway Traffic Safety Administration (NHTSA) announced that rental car agencies may not rent out cars that are under recall until the manufacturers have remedied the defect, and that violators will receive reprimands.

 If a defect in the rental car caused your accident or injuries, such as with defective brakes or steering, you can probably hold the rental car agency or the car manufacturer liable for your damages.
-Your Pennsylvania car accident lawyer can explain more.
+A car accident lawyer in Bensalem or other areas of Pennsylvania can explain more.

 How do I pursue financial recovery after a rental car accident in PA?